Lamar Jackson Trade: "Anything Possible"

-The Jets QB position debate is like a never-ending game of wheel of fortune, let’s see who the spinner lands on today.
+The New York Jets quarterback position debate is like a never-ending game of Wheel of Fortune, let’s see who the spinner lands on today.

-Lamar Jackson came back into the equation yesterday with an ESPN report quoted a Ravens team source saying:
+Baltimore Ravens QB Lamar Jackson came back into the equation this week when an ESPN report quoted a Ravens team source saying:

 “A couple of months ago, I would have said no way [that a trade will happen], Now it feels like anything is possible.”